The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(status);
 ```
   On line 20, the console is trying to display status but status is actually out of reach.
-It is not a global variable like const isMaya.
-  It was declared within the conditional on line 14 and therefore out of scope will return a reference error because it is not defined.
+  It was declared within the conditional on line 14 using 'let'.
+This makes the scope block and means the variables now can only be reached inside these conditional.

 3. **Why does the following block of code NOT throw an error?**